-Annie from Montana Homesteader — Foraging in Montana (Missoula)
+Annie from Montana Homesteader — Backyard foraging in Montana (Missoula)

-For us, foraging for food is a way of life.
+For us, foraging for food in our “backyard” is a way of life.

 It is a way to harvest free organic foods to feed our family throughout the year as we strive to be more self-sufficient.
 While most people think of summertime as the best time for berry picking, there are still plenty of berries to be foraged at higher elevations.